Net Worth

 Summary

-Thanks to Li Na, China now shines in WTA and ATP events, with many promising junior players moving up through the international ranks.
-There has been an increase in the number of Chinese players in the sport, and Li Na is viewed as a pioneer, with many Asian players keen to emulate her success.
+Thanks to Li Na, China now shines on the WTA and ATP tours, with many promising junior players moving up through the international ranks.
+There has been a rise in the number of Chinese players in the sport, and Li Na is widely regarded as a pioneer, with many Asian players keen to emulate her success.

 Li has been featured in various international publications and is known as one of the most popular and influential Asian tennis players.
-With her hard work and determination, she has become one of the wealthiest female tennis players in the world, boasting nine WTA singles titles to her name.
+With her hard work and determination, she has become one of the wealthiest female tennis players in the world, boasting nine WTA singles titles.

 Actors